champions4change361-dotcom/champions-for-change/replit.md

 This is a full-stack tournament bracket management application that allows users to create and manage single-elimination tournaments with interactive bracket visualization and real-time match updates.
 The application features a React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and in-memory storage as a fallback.

-**Status**: Full-stack white-label tournament management SaaS platform with user authentication, payment integration, and complete tournament generation capabilities.
-Features AI-powered tournament creation system, comprehensive sports coverage across 65+ sports, multi-tenant white-label architecture, user profiles, subscription management, and enterprise-ready tournament tools.
-Platform eliminates need for external dependencies like Bubble, providing complete self-contained solution for tournament organizers and white-label clients.
+**Status**: Complete white-label tournament management SaaS platform for Champions for Change nonprofit.
+Revenue funds educational opportunities for underprivileged youth in Corpus Christi, Texas.
+Built by coaches who identified tournament management needs.
+Features user authentication with Replit OAuth, Stripe payment integration, AI-powered tournament creation across 65+ sports, custom branding with Champions for Change logo and color scheme, multi-tenant white-label architecture, and mission-focused user experience emphasizing educational impact.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Mission-focused: Platform serves Champions for Change nonprofit to fund student trips and educational opportunities for middle schools in Corpus Christi, Texas.
+Branding: Green and blue color scheme from Champions for Change logo, emphasis on educational impact and coach-built heritage.

 ## System Architecture